 Mr. Freeman holds a Bachelor’s degree in Administration and Accounting and a MBA from Texas Tech University.

 Kurt W. Hubler was appointed Chief Network Officer of IEHP in August 2011.
 In this role, Mr. Hubler leads the organization’s strategy for provider contracting and administration, including hospitals, IPAs and individual direct providers.
-To ensure our members have access to quality healthcare throughout the Inland Empire, he will work with the current IEHP provider network and contract with new healthcare providers.
-His 25 years of experience in contracting, credentialing, provider services, and health plan operations will prepare IEHP to enter healthcare reform with a strong network of providers to serve the diverse needs of our growing membership.
+To ensure our members have access to quality healthcare throughout the Inland Empire, he works with the current IEHP provider network and contract with new healthcare providers.
+His 25 years of experience in contracting, credentialing, provider services, and health plan operations prepared IEHP during the healthcare reform with a strong network of providers to serve the diverse needs of our growing membership.

 Mr. Hubler pursued undergraduate studies at the University of Southern California, where he earned a bachelor’s degree in public administration.
 He earned his master’s degree in public health from the University of California, Los Angeles.

-Dr. Janet Nix joined IEHP as Chief of Organizational Development on August 10, 2015.
+Dr. Janet Nix joined IEHP as Chief of Organizational Development in August 2015.
 She is responsible for the organizational development and operations of Human Resources.
-As the Chief of Organizational Development, utilizing her vast experience and expertise, Dr. Nix will lead the way to continue developing and improving the core functions of IEHP’s Human Resources.
+As the Chief of Organizational Development, utilizing her vast experience and expertise, Dr. Nix leads the way to continue developing and improving the core functions of IEHP’s Human Resources.
 Dr. Nix’s key focus includes impacting the IEHP culture and enriching IEHP’s goal of developing each employee.

 Dr. Nix is in charge of many critical tasks including driving IEHP’s processes for recruitment, hiring, on-boarding, benefits administration, company-wide training, and building employee morale.In her role, she is greatly motivated by and focused on supporting IEHP’s core values.